ChanMeng666/Automotive-Repair-Management-System/README.md

 ## Overview

-The web application is designed to manage a panel beating service, with separate interfaces for technicians and administrators.
+The web application is designed to manage Selwyn Panel Beaters Online service, with separate interfaces for technicians and administrators.
 The application is structured using Flask, a micro web framework in Python, and utilizes MySQL for database operations.
 The application consists of several routes, functions, and templates that work together to provide the desired functionality.

 ## Development Process